All Products

 • Architecture characteristics

-• Shared storage: Data freshness is in milliseconds.
+• Shared storage: data freshness is in milliseconds.

-• Multi-node parallel execution engine
+• ePQ engine

-The data scanned by PxScan operators is redistributed by using shuffle operators.
+The data scanned by PxScan operators is redistributed by shuffle operators.
 The redistributed data is executed on each worker based on the volcano model as if it were executed on a single node.

 • Serverless scaling

-• Any node can become a coordinator node to solve the single point of failure of the coordinator node in MPP execution engine.
+• Any node can become a coordinator node to solve the single point of failure of the coordinator node in MPP engine.

 • PolarDB for PostgreSQL allows you to increase the number of compute nodes and the degree of parallelism on a single node.
 Scaling takes effect immediately without redistributing data.